EarthObservationSimulator/instrupy/instrupy/docs/passive_optical_scanner_desc.rst

    :header: Parameter, Data type, Units, Description
    :widths: 10,10,5,40

+   @type, string, ,Must be *Passive Optical Scanner*
-   name, string, ,Full name of the instrument acronym, string, ,Acronym or initialism or abbreviation. mass, float, kilograms,Total mass of this entity.
+   @id, string, , Unique identifier for the instrument. name, string, ,Full name of the instrument acronym, string, ,Acronym or initialism or abbreviation. mass, float, kilograms,Total mass of this entity.